Masanobu Goshu: K-1 and Krush career

 In early 2016 Goshu changed gym and joined the K-1 organization.
-He made his promotional debut on April 24, 2016 at K-1 World GP 2016 -60kg Japan Tournament in a tournament reserve fight where he faced Shota Kanbe.
+He made his promotional debut on April 24, 2016, at K-1 World GP 2016 -60kg Japan Tournament in a tournament reserve fight where he faced Shota Kanbe.
 He lost the fight by extension round split decision.

-On December 18, 2016 Goshu engaged in a tournament for the vacant Krush Super Featherweight championship.
+On December 18, 2016, Goshu engaged in a tournament for the vacant Krush Super Featherweight championship.
 In the first round He defeated Yoshiki Harada at Krush 71 by knockout.
-In the quarter final happening on Krush 73 he defeated Takeshi Watanabe by unanimous decision.
+In the quarter-final happening on Krush 73 he defeated Takeshi Watanabe by unanimous decision.

-He faced Riku Anpo in the semi final of the tournament at Krush 75 on April 2, 2017.
+He faced Riku Anpo in the semi-final of the tournament at Krush 75 on April 2, 2017.
 He lost the fight by unanimous decision.

-On May 28, 2017 Goshu faced Toshi in the semi final of a tournament for the super featherweight championship challenger position at Krush 76.
+On May 28, 2017, Goshu faced Toshi in the semi-final of a tournament for the super featherweight championship challenger position at Krush 76.
 He won the fight by knockout in the third round.

-On August 6, 2017 he defeated Fumiya Osawa by unanimous decision at Krush 78 and became the official Super Featherweight championship challenger.
+On August 6, 2017, he defeated Fumiya Osawa by unanimous decision at Krush 78 and became the official Super Featherweight championship challenger.

-On October 1, 2017 he rematched Riku Anpo for his Krush Super Featherweight title.
+On October 1, 2017, he rematched Riku Anpo for his Krush Super Featherweight title.
 He won the fight by split decision.

-On March 21, 2018 Goshu engaged in the 2018 K-1 Worldg GP -60kg World Tournament at K-1 World GP 2018: K'FESTA.1.
-In the quarter finals he faced Denis Wosik who he defeated by majority decision.
+On March 21, 2018, Goshu engaged in the 2018 K-1 Worldg GP -60 kg World Tournament at K-1 World GP 2018: K'FESTA.1.
+In the quarter-finals he faced Denis Wosik who he defeated by majority decision.
 Advancing to the semifinals, he faced Takeru.
 He lost the fight by knockout, two and half minutes into the first round, after receiving a right straight off of a step-up knee feint.
 Goshu was unable to beat the eight-count.

 Goshu made his first defense of the Krush Super Featherweight title at Krush 89 against Kotaro Shimano.
 He lost the fight by unanimous decision.

-On September 24, 2018 Goshu faced Suarek Rukkukamui at K-1 World GP 2018: inaugural Cruiserweight Championship Tournament.
+On September 24, 2018, Goshu faced Suarek Rukkukamui at K-1 World GP 2018: inaugural Cruiserweight Championship Tournament.
 He lost the fight by unanimous decision.

 Goshu rebounded from his three fights losing streak when he defeated Naoki Yamamoto by extension round unanimous decision at Krush 96 on December 16, 2018.

-On March 10, 2019 Goshu faced Kosuke Komiyama at K-1 World GP 2019: K’FESTA 2.
+On March 10, 2019, Goshu faced Kosuke Komiyama at K-1 World GP 2019: K'FESTA 2.
 He lost the fight by unanimous decision.

-On May 18, 2019 Goshu was faced Yutaka at Krush 101, he was defeated by unanimous decision.
+On May 18, 2019, Goshu was faced Yutaka at Krush 101, he was defeated by unanimous decision.
 Following this loss Goshu distanced himself from kickboxing and later chose to retire due to the COVID-19 pandemic induced break and the birth of his first child.

-On July 7, 2022 the K-1 producer announced that Goshu's retirement ceremony would be held at Krush 140 on August 27, 2022.
+On July 7, 2022, the K-1 producer announced that Goshu's retirement ceremony would be held at Krush 140 on August 27, 2022.